XpertVision/KIA-CEED-CD-FACELIFT-RVM-ADAPTER/README.md

 # KIA-CEED-CD-FACELIFT-RVM-ADAPTER
 Arduino+CAN sketch for adaptation rear view camera from CEED CD PE (22MY facelift) to CEED CD non-facelift (20MY-21MY)

+IMPORTANT: Suitable for all types of automatic transmissions.
+Tested with 7DCT.
+I do not guarantee 100% correct behavior on manual transmission.

 Required:
 1) Arduino Nano or another compatible AVR board
 2) CAN board for Arduino with MCP2515